 We are happy to observe an increasingly high interest in our THz imaging technology and products displayed by many researchers, industrial clients and OEM manufacturers.
 The number of terahertz applications of our technology is steadily growing, which is a clear indication of the growing level of trust in our technology, company and products.
 Below are the most salient and popular applications for you to consider.

 We all know that homeland terror knows no bounds and is currently on the rise.
 What’s more, terror methods are becoming more ingenious with hidden weapons and threats which are hard to detect.
-Security-related applications can be subdivided into two major subcategories as outlined below.
+Security-related applications can be subdivided into two major subcategories outlined below.

 Security screening of letters, envelopes and small packages

 Detecting powder, liquids, explosives and other threats in small packages and mail has recently become highly important.
-After discovering letters containing anthrax, such new threats as CBRE (chemical, biological and radiological elements) are perceived as real and require new and effective detection approaches to counter them.
+After discovering letters containing anthrax, such new threats as CBRE (chemical, biological and radiological elements) are perceived as real and requiring new and effective detection approaches to counter them.
 Designed for inspecting flat objects (envelopes, letters, small packages), our Terahertz imaging scanner offers a brand-new approach for security screening in terms of safety, accessibility and detection.